Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 1. ENVS 150: Environment and Society.

-2. Three introductory courses from the following list:
+2. Three introductory courses from the following list, totaling a minimum of 12 credits:

 1. BIOL 120(L): Introduction to Environmental Sciences OR BIOL 1410/141L: Biology II.*